 - 1. Possession or distribution of alcohol beverages, controlled substances, or prescription medication or being under the influence of such substances at a school-sponsored event.

 - 2. Fighting

-- 3. Possession of a weapon
+- 3. Possession of a weapon/facsimile of a weapon as defined in Board Policy JCDBB

 - 4. Profanity

 - 5. Theft

 - 6. Acts of violence

 - 7. Tobacco use

 - 8. Threats or Intimidation, Harassment, or Bullying

 - 9. Destruction of school property

 - 10. Insubordination

 - 11. Truancy